hyperledger/iroha/README.md

 irohad --config /path/to/config.toml
 ```

-**Note:** detailed configuration reference is [work in progress](https://github.com/hyperledger/iroha-2-docs/issues/392).
+**Note:** detailed configuration reference is [work in progress](https://github.com/hyperledger-iroha/iroha-2-docs/issues/392).

 ### Endpoints

-For a list of all endpoints, available operations, and ways to customize them with parameters, see [API Reference > Torii Endpoints](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints)
+For a list of all endpoints, available operations, and ways to customize them with parameters, see [Reference > Torii Endpoints](https://docs.iroha.tech/reference/torii-endpoints.html)

 ### Logging